-Location selection is the second most critical factor which will be the focus of the next section.
-You can really see the roles of orientation and slope in action at this time of year, particularly when you have/had snow on the ground.
-The northern facing side of the creek was covered in snow & frozen.
-The flat areas with a southern orientation were partially melted.
+Location selection is the 3rd most critical factor which will be the focus of the next section.
+You can really see the roles of orientation, shade and slope in action at this time of year, particularly when you have/had snow on the ground.
+The shaded northern facing side 45° bank of the creek was covered in snow & frozen.
+The open flat areas with a southern orientation were partially melted.
 The south facing 45° bank had no snow, a few spring greens and mushrooms.
 This is all within 50 yards of each other.
 A visual picture is worth a 1000 words.

 Altitude differences in Denver are measured in the hundreds of feet not thousands of feet like in the mountains.
 But hundreds of feet can make a big difference at this time of year.
 The confluence of Cherry Creek at the Platte River is definitely warmer than say the area below the Cherry Creek State Park dam.
 There might only be a 500 foot drop in elevation but this can add up to dramatic increase in temperature.
 The lower part of the creek can easily be a week ahead of the upper part of the creek.